Devan History, Family Crest & Coats of Arms

-Important Dates for the Devan family
+Early History of the Devan family

 This web page shows only a small excerpt of our Devan research.
 Another 198 words (14 lines of text) covering the years 1066, 1427, and 1713 are included under the topic Early Devan History in all our PDF Extended History products and printed products wherever possible.

 Devan Spelling Variations

 Many spelling variations of the surname Devan can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Devine, O'Devine, Davin, Devane, Dwane, Duane, Dwain, Dwayne, Dwayn, Devan, Davine, Devyne and many more.

 Early Notables of the Devan family (pre 1700)